wingylui/credit-risk-classification/README.md

 ## Summary

-To conclude, the model trained by resampled training dataset was recommended because the high-risk loan is more important to predict compared to healthy loan.
-Based on the precision and f1 scores, the performance of model trained by resampled training data is better than the model trained by original dataset.
-As the result, I will recommend the second model.
+To conclude, based on the above results, both models perform with high accuracy on predicting healthy loan while the model trained with resampled data predicts high-risk loan better.
+Since predicting high-risk loan is much more important for credit risk evaluation, I will recommend the model trained with resampled data.

 ---